marc0janssen/emby_lists/README.md

 # emby_lists
- Get the contents of EMby
+ Get the contents of Emby